Thanksgiving Day Resource & Support:

 At Health Leadership, we ask students to take big risks both academically and personally.
 High expectations require high levels of support, thus building a supportive community is important.
-At Health Leadership, the Student Support Team takes the form of two full-time Clinical Social Workers that includes the Director of Student Support and a Student Success Coach who are available to students, families, and staff.
+At Health Leadership, the Student Support Team takes the form of three full-time School Social Workers that includes the Director of Student Support and a Student Success Coach who are available to students, families, and staff.
 Any student, parent or community member is welcome to visit with the Student Support Team.

 The Support Team Goals: